2025 ECRC Webinar Series on Industry Collaborations!

-This five-part webinar series is designed to highlight the collaborative efforts between clinicians, scientists, and industry professionals in the clinical translation of innovative spinal cord injury (SCI) treatments and technologies.
-This series aims to enhance and develop online educational resources that bridge the gap between industry, researchers, and clinicians, focusing on evidence-based practices and interdisciplinary collaboration.
+This five-part webinar series highlighted the collaborative efforts between clinicians, scientists, and industry professionals in the clinical translation of innovative spinal cord injury (SCI) treatments and technologies.
+This series aimed to enhance and develop online educational resources that bridge the gap between industry, researchers, and clinicians, focusing on evidence-based practices and interdisciplinary collaboration.

 Part 1: Robotic Exoskeletons | April 25th, 2025